Bachelor of Science in Nursing

 - Discover a rigorous curriculum that has resulted in past classes achieving a 100 percent pass rate on national licensing exams.

-- Take part in extensive clinical experiences, ranging from emergency room and neonatal intensive care unit to critical care and mental health.
+- Take part in extensive clinical experiences, ranging from emergency room and neonatal intensive care unit to critical care and

-- Benefit from innovative courses, such as health assessment, technical skills for nursing and nursing of families and communities.
+- Benefit from innovative courses, such as health assessment, technical skills for nursing and nursing of families

 - Gain a depth of perspective to everything you learn, thanks to our Christian worldview.